Caidin Thomas Smith

 Prior to becoming a social worker, I worked as a veterinary assistant and technician in surgical and emergency departments, as well as in canine rehabilitation/physical therapy.

-In 2021 I was sponsored by the OutFoundation as an OUTAthlete in the sport of CrossFit.
-When I'm not working I love spending time at the gym and competing in CrossFit.
+In 2021 I was sponsored by the OutFoundation as an OUTAthlete in the sport of CrossFit, and participated in multiple competitions in FL, CT, and NY.
 I have also played in the New York Gay Flag Football League and South Florida Flag Football League.
 In 2022 I was honored to accept the Compete Sports Diversity Molly Lenore Inspirational Athlete Award.
 In the past I was a competitive softball player, earning a Division 1 Scholarship to play and study at the University of Delaware where I graduated with a Bachelor's of Science in 2010.

 In my free time I love spending time relaxing and playing with my dog, attending concerts and sporting events, traveling, reading, and enjoying every moment with my husband.